March 2026 Research Symposium

 Concurrent Workshops

 SJC sites had varied results when it came to reducing jail populations.
-Research shows that combinations of programmatic and policy strategies appropriate to local contexts are the key to successfully and safely reducing jail populations, and this session will center this finding by providing an overview of what we’ve learned and the relative impacts of different strategies.
+Research shows that combinations of programmatic and policy strategies appropriate to local contexts are the key to successfully reducing jail populations.
+This session will center this finding by providing an overview of what we’ve learned and the relative impacts of different strategies.
+Panelists will discuss results of SJC Strategy Inventory trend analyses, which strategies/combinations of strategies led to jail population reductions, and what it means to have expanded views of success.

-Jail reduction can be done safely.
-Several types of SJC strategies will be discussed, along with empirical evidence that crime rates have not been adversely affected by their implementation.
+Many SJC changes to policy and practice did not negatively impact public safety.
+Several types of strategies will be discussed, along with empirical evidence that crime rates have not been adversely affected by their implementation.

-This roundtable will be centered on discussing what kind of role the SJC data infrastructure could play for the field.
+This roundtable will be centered on hearing directly from site practitioners about what would be useful and what kind of role the SJC data infrastructure that has been developed could play for the field, especially in the current sociopolitical climate.

 Data Showcase

-This brief presentation will provide learnings and best practices for how data can be used as a tool to effectively and succinctly share and disseminate progress toward goals and objectives and gain support for reform efforts.
+This brief presentation will discuss how data can be used as a tool to effectively and succinctly share and disseminate progress toward goals and objectives as well as provide a foundation for change.

-Attendees will participate in an interactive exhibitor session where site data analysts and researchers will demonstrate how they have used data to increase transparency and drive good governance and decision-making.
+Attendees will participate in an interactive exhibitor session where site data analysts and researchers will demonstrate in various ways how they have used data to increase transparency and drive good governance and decision-making.
+Exhibitors will showcase the tools their site uses to maintain transparency with critical criminal legal actors, including communities, practitioners, government officials, legislators, and researchers.

 Break